 “[The pit orchestra] may be a little bit ‘overworked’ but not under appreciated,” said Keleher.

 A lot of hard work goes in on pit orchestra’s part as it contributes to more than just the music in the show and need to work accordingly with two casts of actors, the crew, the conductor and one another.
-Hidden below the production onstage is more than just violins and cellos; there lies a compilation of immense talent and grand effort.
+Hidden below the production onstage is more than just violins and cellos using the best cello strings; there lies a compilation of immense talent and grand effort.